singlakdeepak/funcConn/funcConnGUI/README.md

 ## Preprocessing of fMRI data
 A user can also preprocess the data if he wants.
 All the preprocessing methods have been explained in detail [here](docs/Preprocessing.md).

+## Registration and Correlations
+In order to read more about it, please see [this file](docs/RegCorr.md).

+## Statistics
+This window allows for making changes in the statistical analysis.
+Please see the [following file](docs/stats.md).